felbinger/AdminGuide/README.md

 * Grafana (configure ldap and oidc using environment files, not via config; external database)
 * Gitea (OIDC)
 * Bookstack (SAML)
+* Keycloak (Admin Webinterface Protection for Traefik as Reverse Proxy)

 #### Test if still working
 * Typo 3 - remove if not